 - Concerning guidance for the doctoral dissertation, after receiving instruction from the academic advisor and assistant academic advisor, a design presentation will be held in the fall semester of the first year with the attendance of all involved faculty, and the research plan will be reviewed. - After passing the design presentation, a mid-term presentation will be held in the spring semester of the third year.
 The conditions for holding a mid-term presentation are: (1) approximately 70% of the doctoral dissertation's main research data have been collected, and (2) part of the research comprising the doctoral dissertation has been submitted to an academic journal. - After passing the mid-term presentation and submitting the final dissertation, the final presentation for the preliminary examination in the degree program will be held.
-The condition for holding the final presentation is that "at least two research papers by the lead author that comprise the doctoral dissertation have been published in peer reviewed Japanese national academic journals or international journals (research paper approved by the Degree Program Steering Committee can be substituted)." - Evaluation of the doctoral dissertation will be made comprehensively from the following perspectives, based on the peer review of the submitted dissertation, the content of the final presentation, and the oral examination results. - The significance and position of the research in the field of disability sciences is clearly expressed based on an understanding of past research and research trends in relevant fields both in Japan and internationally. - 2The results of original research that contributes to the development of the field of disability sciences are included in an amount appropriate for an academic paper. - 3 The reliability of the research findings has been adequately verified based on sufficient knowledge of research integrity. - (4) The discussion of the research findings is valid, and the conclusion is based on objective evidence. - 5The research background, objective, method, results, discussion, and conclusion are organized in a format appropriate for a doctoral dissertation in the field of disability sciences.
+The condition for holding the final presentation is that "the research paper of the first author that constitutes the doctoral dissertation must be published in peer reviewed Japanese national academic journals or an international academic journal."